xyproto/go2cpp/README.md

 Compiles Go to native executables via C++17.

-Only works for extremely basic code samples, for now.
+## Known problems

-Work in progress!
-It's very early days.
+* Only works with extremely simple code samples, for now.

 ## Usage